knadh/listmonk/docs/docs/content/installation.md

 # Installation

-listmonk requires Postgres ⩾ 12.
+listmonk requires Postgres ⩾ 12

-See the "[Tutorials](#tutorials)" section at the bottom for detailed guides.
+!!!
+Admin
+    Set environment variables `LISTMONK_ADMIN_USER` and `LISTMONK_ADMIN_PASSWORD` when installing listmonk to create the Super Admin user.
+If these are not set, listmonk generates a username and temporary password which are printed on the terminal output.

 ## Binary
 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary. `amd64` is the main one.
 It works for Intel and x86 CPUs.
 - `./listmonk --new-config` to generate config.toml.
 Then, edit the file.
 - `./listmonk --install` to install the tables in the Postgres DB.
+Copy the username and password from the terminal output.
 - Run `./listmonk` and visit `http://localhost:9000`.